 The study release is timely just ahead of the general election Nov.
 6 in which voters will have the opportunity approve a half-cent sales tax to improve Arkansas roadways.

 Lt.
 Gov. Mark Darr announced Tuesday his support of the highway tax plan.
-He and U.S. Senator John Boozman are among the high-profile Republicans in Arkansas willing to publicly support passage of a tax.
+He is one of the few Republicans in Arkansas willing to publicly support passage of a tax.

 Arkansas Highway Department Chairman Madison Murphy was on hand at Tuesday’s press conference to applaud the Northwest Arkansas Council for the report.